pmpetit/pglinter/docs/tutorial/how_to_create_rules.md

 According to me this is not a good approach because:

 - Versions are complicated to manage (for example v1 is for table T1, if you want to add a new table T2 you must create a version 2 that has no sense with T1.)
-- A team will have deal with conflict resolution, each dev will work on the same file.
+- You will have to deal with conflict resolution, each dev will work on the same file.
-- Hard to read
+- Hard to read.

 ## Create the rules B015 and T015